Kamajai: History

 Between the two world wars, a Hebrew school and cultural and political associations were active in the city.
 About 60 Jewish families lived in the city before the start of the Second World War.
-With the annexation of Lithuania to the Soviet Union in 1940, non-communist Jewish cultural activities were banned as for other Lithuanian citizens.
+With the occupation of Lithuania by the Soviet Union in 1940, non-communist Jewish cultural activities were banned for other Lithuanian citizens.

 On June 26, 1941, during Operation Barbarossa, the city was occupied by the Germans.
 Even before the entrance of the Wehrmacht, pro-Nazi Lithuanians organized a pogrom against the Jews.
 After the occupation, the Jews of the city were gathered in a small neighborhood ghetto.
-A few weeks later, the men were deported to Rokiskis and the women and children to the Obeliai area, where they were murdered in late August 1941 along with the rest of other Jewish citizens of the region.
+A few weeks later, the men were deported to Rokiskis and the women and children to the Obeliai area, where they were murdered in late August 1941 along with the rest of the other Jewish citizens of the region.